 FAST Tactical Helmet

 A FAST (Future Assault Shell Technology) helmet is a modern ballistic helmet designed specifically for Special operation Forces and tactical law enforcement units.
 These high-quality helmets have a high-cut design on the sides, with an extended backside to protect the back of your head and the rear occipital bone.

 The high-cut design eliminates any interference with load carrying capabilities and makes it easier to use communication devices, and hearing safety devices for civilians.

 Along with the distinct shape of this tactical helmet, it is also recognizable because of the abundance of load suspension and retention points on it.
 This ballistic helmet has ARC rails similar to Picatinny rails on both sides, which enable users to mount different items like helmet lights and cameras.
 These helmets also have velcro straps on the top, which can also be used for attaching identification patches and other light helmet accessories.

 You can get both ballistic and bump helmets in the FAST design, and they are generally made from Kevlar and offer level IIIa protection against high-velocity pistol caliber rounds.

 Ace Link Armor Special Mission Helmet

-If you are looking for a high-quality ballistic helmet, the Ace link Armor Special Mission helmet is exactly what you are looking for.
+If you are looking for a high-quality modern ballistic helmet, the Ace link Armor Special Mission helmet is exactly what you are looking for.
 This aramid shell helmet is ideal for every customer.
 It has a high cut design and offers level IIIa safety, to protect their head against pistol calibers up to a .44 magnum.